Select Page

 History

-The ANPC hasn’t always been the way it is now.
+Plant Conservation Australia hasn’t always been the way it is now.
+Up until 2026 we were known as the Australian Network for Plant Conservation.
 A couple of articles are reproduced here to record how things were.
 More can be gleaned from old issues of Danthonia and Australasian Plant Conservation, the ANPC journal.

 • background paper prepared for the Biodiversity Information Network electronic on-line workshop in Brazil in June 1992